 It could be that you’re not doing enough exercises that target the upper chest.

-You should use bench angles between 30 and 45 degree to activate the upper chest, and make use of both low and high rep training, as pecs respond to these.
+An effective upper chest workout routine should use bench angles between 30 and 45 degree to activate the upper area of the chest, and make use of both low and high rep training, as pecs respond to these.

 How long will it take me to have an amazing upper chest?